 The College is well resourced to deliver a high-quality curriculum.
 All real working environments and workshops are equipped to a high standard and not only meet the needs of the curriculum but also of employers.
 The College's estate has all been either rebuilt or refurbished and the focus is now on large maintenance projects.

 Financial

-The College has £2,537k of net assets (including £7,904k pension liability) and long-term debt of £2,242k.
+The College has £5,998k of net assets.
+This is after deducting £7,575k pension liability and long-term debts of £2,093k.

 People